usharesoft/appcenter-docs/admin/en/source/pages/config/config-amp.rst

 			$ /opt/UShareSoft/uforge/tools/update_scripts/deploy_brooklyn_plugin/deploy_brooklyn_plugin.sh

-    2. If the script output contains ``please restart the Brooklyn/AMP server``, then on the AMP server instance, run as root:
+    2. If the script output contains ``please restart the Brooklyn/AMP server``, then on the AMP server instance, run the following command as root:

 		.. code-block:: shell